This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Within Ochsner, patients with mesothelioma can get excellent care at the Gayle and Tom Benson Cancer Center.
 Because of the high number of shipyard and port workers on the Gulf Coast who were exposed to asbestos, mesothelioma cases in the area are high.
 The Cancer Center and Ochsner provide much needed care and increase knowledge baout this cancer through research.

-Ochsner Medical Center is a facility located in Jefferson, Louisiana, just outside of New Orleans.
-There are more than 2,700 physicians affiliated with the Center and it is the largest non-profit, academic medical facility in southeast Louisiana.
-There are 29 hospitals and more than 60 health centers in the community that are part of the Ochsner system.
-A big part of the Center’s mission is to serve, heal, educate, and lead in the community.
+Ochsner Medical Center is in Jefferson, Louisiana, just outside New Orleans.
+About 2,700 physicians are affiliated with the Center, which is the largest non-profit, academic medical facility in southeast Louisiana.
+Twenty-nine hospitals and more than 60 health centers in the community are part of the Ochsner system.
+The Center’s mission is to serve, heal, educate, and lead in the community.

 The Gayle and Tom Benson Cancer Center

 The Gayle and Tom Benson Caner Center is part of Ochsner Medical Center.
 It provides care for cancer patients, including those with mesothelioma.
 The Cancer Center at Ochsner opened in 2010 to expand the Medical Center’s ability to help patients with all types of cancer.
 Ochsner was already a leader in treating cancer patients, but the opening of the Cancer Center allowed more patients to get treatment and more resources to be focused on cancer research.